-If you made contributions to a traditional IRA for 2022 you may be able to take an IRA deduction.
-However, you, or your spouse if filing a joint return, must report earned income to to claim the deduction.
-For additional information pertaining to an IRA Deduction, please see Publication 590.
+If you made contributions to a traditional IRA, you may be able to take an IRA deduction.
+However, if you and your spouse are filing a joint return, you must report earned income to claim the deduction.
+For additional information pertaining to an IRA Deduction, please see Publication 590-A.

 Nondeductible IRAs (Form 8606)

 File Form 8606 if any of the following apply.

 - If you made nondeductible contributions to a traditional IRA for 2022

 - You received distributions from a traditional, SEP or Simple IRA in 2022 and you made nondeductible contributions to a traditional IRA in 2022 or an earlier year.
 For this purpose, a distribution does not include a rollover, qualified charitable distributions, one-time distribution to fund an HSA, conversion, recharacterization, or return of certain contributions.

 - If you converted part, but not all, of your traditional, SEP, and SIMPLE IRAs to Roth IRAs in 2022 (excluding any portion you recharacterized) and you made nondeductible contributions to a traditional IRA in 2022 or an earlier year.

 Student Loan Interest Deduction